-Good oral hygiene should always be practiced, since the loss of a single tooth can have major impact upon your oral health and appearance.
+Good oral hygiene should always be practiced since the loss of a single tooth can have a major impact on your oral health and appearance.
 Although our Shelby Township dentists will use every measure to prevent tooth loss, it is still sometimes necessary to extract a tooth.

 A tooth may need to be extracted in the case of:

 - Infection or abscess